-"My favorite feature is all of the different workouts you can choose from," says Alain Saint-Dic, CPT, a coach with Runkeeper and the Mile High Run Club in New York City.
+"My favorite feature is all of the different workouts you can choose from," says Alain Saint-Dic, CPT, a coach with Runkeeper.
 For instance, you can train by pace, duration or repeat distances.
 You can also pick a goal-focused plan or use the custom workout builder to set your own path.

-Runkeeper has also been doing some pretty cool stuff to keep runners connected while social distancing.
+Runkeeper has also been doing some pretty cool stuff to keep runners connected.
 To get in some shorter races during your training season, check out virtual team marathons and races.
 They let you complete legs of the course and then tag in (and track) your teammates.

 2. Best for Support: Nike Run Club

-Nike Run Club is one of the best free half marathon training apps out there, and it's ideal for runners craving support and guidance, says Trevor Franklin, CPT, an NYC certified personal trainer and runner.
+Nike Run Club is one of the best free half marathon training apps out there, and it's ideal for runners craving support and guidance, says Trevor Franklin, CPT, a New York City-based certified personal trainer and runner.

 Here's how it works: You choose a run plan based on how many weeks you have until race day.
 Then, each of your running workouts has a standard and guided version available.
 Choose guided ones to run with a Nike coach in your ear and get tips and words of encouragement along the way.

 You can also choose to do speed, distance, treadmill and long runs depending on how you're feeling that day.
-The app even has "tough day easy runs" to help you recovery when you're dragging.
-Try listening to an inspiring athlete story during the run to help keep you going.
+The app even has "tough day easy runs" to help you recover when you're dragging.
+Try listening to an inspiring athlete's story during the run to help keep you going.

 Strava has all of the must-have tracking features you'd expect from any great running app, but it stands out for its social features.

-The coolest one is the ability to run the same paths as your friends, even at different times, says Lindsey Clayton, a senior instructor with Barry's and cofounder of the Brave Body Project.
+The coolest one is the ability to run the same paths as your friends, even at different times, says Lindsey Clayton, a senior instructor at Barry's in New York City and cofounder of the Brave Body Project.
 You can track your time to compete against both yourself and other runners.